Ed-Ls/Ed-Ls/README.md

 # Hi I'm Eden 👋 🌈

-- 🔥  I'm a french Fullstack Javascript Developer,
+- 🔥  I'm a Javascript Developer, Frontend oriented (React / React Native),

-- 📈  I've previously worked in digital marketing for french startups,
+- 📈  I've huge interest for product issues & have a user first approach,

 - 🖥  Passionate about technology & innovation I've decided to learn web development in 2020,